 The application process was pretty much like submitting an idea and telling them what you're working on.
 Then it's 24 hours of coding and you present your idea.
 It was really fun - we had a great team and got a lot done.

-Do you have any tips for self taught coders or people not doing CS degree route?
+Do you have any tips for self taught developers?

 My number one tip is to definitely, 100%, have a project you're working on.
 That's a really important thing is have something passionate about that you want to build.
 Because following tutorials are really boring and you'll forget most of what you read anyway.
 The concepts are not going to stick in your head unless you have something that you're actively building.
 When you're actively building you're going to run into problems that are not part of your course.